Category: Articles

 • Fact Check on Gender Law Reform forum

-From Isla MacGregor – Freedom of Speech and Press Freedom Advocate Matty Wright’s letter (Mercury, October 11) in response to Charles Wooley’s article (Mercury, October 8) continues the misinformation generated by Kenji Sato’s article of October 3 headed ‘Offensive’ anti-trans forum sparks outrage.’
-Of note is that the online version of the article was headed…
+Matty Wright’s letter (Mercury, October 11) in response to Charles Wooley’s article (Mercury, October 8) continues the misinformation generated by Kenji Sato’s article of October 3 headed ‘Offensive’ anti-trans forum sparks outrage.’
+Of note is that the online version of the article was headed ‘Women Speak Tasmania forum to go ahead despite public backlash’.
+This…